Make Your Document In 3 Easy Steps:

 a Data protection impact assessment (DPIA) - to identify and minimise the data protection risks of a project, where the processing of personal data is likely to result in a high risk to the rights and freedoms of individuals

-an Appropriate policy document (APD) - where required under a DPIA to outline compliance measures and data retention policies when processing special category or criminal offence personal data
+an Appropriate policy document (APD) - where required under a DPIA to outline compliance measures and data retention policies used when processing special category or criminal offence personal data

 For more information, read Data protection for businesses.

-There is also a further 'special category' of 'sensitive personal data' which is awarded greater protection.
+There is also a further 'special category' of 'sensitive personal data', which is awarded greater protection.
 Examples include information about sexual life, genetics, and physical or mental health.

-Criminal offence data (ie personal data relating to criminal convictions, criminal offences and related security measures) is treated separately from personal data and special category personal data.
+Criminal offence data (ie personal data relating to criminal convictions, criminal offences, and related security measures) is treated separately from personal data and special category personal data.
 It is also subject to stringent controls.

 UK businesses that process personal data need to protect that information.

-processed in a fair, lawful and transparent manner
+processed in a fair, lawful and transparent manner (eg justified by a lawful basis such as consent, performance of a contract, or legitimate interest)

 adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed